100 Self-Care Ideas That Are Completely Free

 - Be strategic about your caffeine intake.
 Know that a coffee just before a workout or sitting down to do some work will give you a little rush of energy and boost your metabolism.
 But having too much caffeine too late in the day will stop you from sleeping which will then affect your energy levels the next day.

 - Listen to some high energy music, but make sure it's something you actually like.
-Don't put yourself through half an hour of Berlin techno if you're more of a Motown kinda guy.
+Don't put yourself through half an hour of Berlin techno if you're more of a Motown kinda guy (like me).

 Self-Care Ideas When You're a Busy Parent